-The first number represents the maximum amount of coverage for bodily injury per person; the second represents the maximum coverage for bodily injury for all injuries related to a single accident; and the third number represents the total coverage for property damage for a single accident.
+The first number represents the maximum amount of coverage for bodily injury liability per person.
+The second represents the maximum coverage for bodily injury for all injuries sustained in a single car accident.
+Finally, the third number represents the maximum coverage for property damage for a single car accident.

-These are all payouts to the other party or parties involved in which you are at-fault.
-If property damage or bodily injury costs exceed these limits, then you will be responsible to cover the remaining balance.
-If you can’t cover these out of pocket costs, you may face further litigation from the other parties involved.
+These are all payouts to the other people involved when you’re at fault in an accident.
+If property damage or bodily injury costs exceed these limits, you will be responsible for covering the remaining balance.
+If you can’t cover these out-of-pocket costs, all involved parties may file a lawsuit.

-When you’re searching for a reliable full coverage policy, the two most important coverages that you’ll be comparing are collision and comprehensive.
-We’ve noticed that many drivers are confused about what these coverages protect against, and the differences between them.
-We’re here to help explain!
+When searching for a reliable full-coverage policy, the two most important coverages you’ll compare are collision and comprehensive.

 Do You Need Collision Coverage?

 Collision coverage protects against vehicle-to-vehicle, vehicle-to-object, and rollover collisions.
 The amount of money that an insurance company will pay out for your car’s damages depends on the value of your vehicle and your deductible.
 You’ll need to determine whether a lower deductible or a higher deductible is right for you.